Manjiri1101/283_VirtualizationTechnologies/Assignment 4/readme.md

 #### Manjiri Kadam
 1. Studied nested and shadow paging
-2. Worked on kvm module
+2. Worked on kvm module along with Pranjali
 3. Updated Document
 4. Examine number of exits with ept and without ept